Azure/maximo/README.md

 To move forward with a Maximo install you will need a few basics:

-* An active Azure subscription
+* An active Azure subscription.
   * A quota of at least 40 vCPU allowed for your VM type of choice (Dsv4 recommended).
-Request [a quota increase](https://docs.microsoft.com/en-us/azure/azure-portal/supportability/regional-quota-requests) if needed.
+Request [a quota increase](https://docs.microsoft.com/azure/azure-portal/supportability/regional-quota-requests) if needed.
   * You will need owner permissions or have someone with owner permissions within reach.
 * A domain or subdomain.
 If you don't have one, you can register one through Azure using an App Service Domain.
 * Access to the IBM licensing service for IBM Maximo.